TCP-Lab/bioTEA/README.md

      You may need administrator privileges.
    - For other distros, check your distro package manager documentation.
 2. Install **Python** version 3.9 or over.
 Again, this is dependent on your package manager:
-   - On Ubuntu, run `apt update && apt install python`.
+   - On Ubuntu, run `apt update && apt install python3.9`.
+Depending on when you read this guide, you may need to tap into [the deadsnakes PPA](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa).
+Read the guides on the link I provided for more information.
+Just be sure that the result of `python --version` is `3.9` or higher when you continue to the following steps.
    - On Arch linux, run `pacman -Syu python`.
    - On MacOS, [follow this guide in the python docs](https://docs.python-guide.org/starting/install3/osx/).
-3. **Optional** but strongly reccomended: Make a Python virtual environment to use bioTEA in.
+3. **Optional** but strongly recommended: Make a Python virtual environment to use bioTEA in.
 You can search online for a way to do this in your OS.
 4. Install bioTEA with `pip`: `pip install biotea`.

 If installed correctly, `biotea info` should give some information on the tool.